seb3773/compton-tde-x/README.md

     *   *Fix*: Reordered the logic to ensure the string is only freed *after* it has been used.
 This improves stability, especially with complex configurations.

-# Version 4.0 – Performance & Reliability Audit
+# Version 4.0 – Performance & Reliability

-A systematic audit of `compton.c`, `common.h`, and `compton.h` was carried out to maximize CPU/RAM performance, reduce binary size, and eliminate all identified undefined behaviour, crash risks, and resource leaks.
-All changes were verified with a full GCC build (`cmake --build`) after each fix.

 ## Reliability Fixes